aidacademie/formation_excel/PivotTables.md

 * [Mac Excel English Pivot, Count Values](https://youtu.be/fxP81RaPBFQ)
 * [Windows Excel French Pivot](https://youtu.be/fsre1PJYDM4)

 Step 1.
 Select your data.
+Data set: : FT workers NorthCentral US 1999
 	Find and Click the PivotTable (“Table Croisée”) on the ribbon toolbar or menu.
 Step 2. *On Windows,* check the “Insert” Ribbon Tab.
 	*On Mac,* the “Data” Ribbon Tab.
 Step 3.
 Also look at the menus (check Insert and Data menus).